metrorailings/OwlBlog/content/posts/2022-week-12-predictions.md

 ***

-### Bears +6
+### Bears +4.5

 ***

-Are the Jets good enough to merit such a wide spread here?
+Are the Jets good enough to merit a spread more than 4 points, even against Chicago?
 I mean, New York lacks any offense especially after losing Breece Hall.
 Granted, we're going to see the offense change face now that Zach Wilson's been benched in favor of Mike White.
 But is White really much of an upgrade?
 I mean...sure, he's shown an appreciation for taking profits whenever possible.
 And it seems he's more willing to follow through with whatever game plan Mike LaFleur draws up.
 But whether he could lead this team back from negative game script or sustain drives without turning the ball over remains to be seen - I didn't see enough last year to conclude anything.

 Let's be honest - the Bears are bad.
 But their coaching has been impressive considering  they've managed to engineer a productive offense around a running back masquerading as a quarterback.
 If Trevor Siemian is forced to start this Sunday, I could actually see the the coaches use the opportunity to tap into some of their receiving potential now that an actual passer is helming the offense.
 In fact, it's for that reason that I expect Fields to be kept sidelined this week - the coaches have been waiting for a moment like this to actually evaluate their skill players on offense.
 It'd be wise to use his injury situation to do just that, even if Trevor is average at best at passer.